yamierick/CRNA/content/_index.md

 ---
-title: Home | La Página Principal
+title: Home Page
 description: "Carter Riverside Neighborhood Association: Bringing the community together since 1995."
 ---

 ![Neighborhood Image](/img/CRNAcover.jpg)

-## Welcome to Carter Riverside Neighborhood Association (CRNA) | Bienviendo a la CRNA Asociación de Vecinos
+## Welcome to Carter Riverside Neighborhood Association (CRNA)

-The Carter Riverside Neighborhood Association (CRNA) is dedicated to fostering a vibrant and inclusive community via:
+The Carter Riverside Neighborhood Association (CRNA), established in 1995, is an official City of Fort Worth neighbhor run organization.

+CRNA stands for:

-* Advocacy
+* Advocacy | Defensa
-* Stewardship
-* Engaging family friendly events that bring the community together.

-Join us in celebrating Riverside, a place we're proud to call home.

-CRNA crea una comunidad vibrante via:
+    * Championing for investments.
+Preserving our history.
+Keeping our area safe and clean.
-* Defensa
+* Communication | Comunicación
+    * Sharing opportunities, information about events, opportunities, and new policies and iniatives.
-* Protección
+* Community | Communidad
-* Eventos familiares que unen a la gente.
+    * Creating opportunities to come together as neighbhors

-### Upcoming/Recent Events | Eventos Proximos y Eventos Recientes
+### Annual Events

-* July 4th at Bonnie Brae Plaza | Bounce House Games
+* 4th of July Celebration
+* National Night Out
+* Boo on the Brae (Halloween)
+* Christmas in Riverside

+### Monthly Neighbhorhood Meetings
-**Monthly Meetings** every Second Thursday at 6:30 pm in Riverside Community Center | **Reuniónes** en Segundo Jueves del Mes
+* Every Second Thursday at 6:30 pm at Riverside Community Center
+* Meet, Socialize, and Fellowship with Neighborhors | Socializar con los Vecinos
+* Lean about what is happening in our neighborhood and the City
 * Free Snacks and Drinks Brought by Neighbors | Bebidas y Comidas Gratis Del Vecino

-* Crime and Code Updates from FWPD and Compliance |  Crimen and Codigo Ultimas Noticias

-* Socialize and Fellowship with Neighborhors | Socializar con los Vecinos
+* Games and Prizes
 * Discuss Challanges and Opportunities in our Riverside community | Hablar los Retos y Oportunidades de la Comunidad

-Next Meetings (2025) | Próxima Reuniónes
-* June 12th  | 06/12/2025
-* July 10th | 07/10/2025

-Now livestreamed with Q&A.
-[**_Click Here for Livestream_**](https://www.youtube.com/channel/UCZkZ3uUh-VSFKnwE38EE3pw/live).
-Note link will only work starting at 6:30 pm on meeting days.

 ### Stay Connected & Get Involved | Conéctate y Involucrarse